cppfw/utki/wiki/InstallMacOSX.md

 #Installation in MacOSX
 Installation in MacOSX requires a *[brew](http://brew.sh/)* package manager.

-- Add the homebrew tap:
+- Add the homebrew tap (needs to be done once):

 ```
 sudo brew tap igagis/tap